-It's now time to launch the co-simulation with the HELICS runner.
-This is accomplished by creating a runner JSON file.
-The HELICS runner allows the user to launch multiple simulations in one command line, which otherwise would have required multiple terminals.
+It's now time to launch the co-simulation with helics_cli (install helics_cli here!).
+This is accomplished by creating a runner JSON file. helics_cli allows the user to launch multiple simulations in one command line, which otherwise would have required multiple terminals.